 CAPITAL GAINS AND LOSSES AND CERTAIN ORDINARY INCOME DIVIDENDS.
 If you are an individual, the maximum marginal stated federal tax rate for net capital gain is generally 20% for taxpayers in the 39.6% tax bracket, 15% for taxpayers in the 25%, 28%, 33% and 35% tax brackets and 0% for taxpayers in the 10% and 15% tax brackets.
 Capital gains may also be subject to the "medicare tax" described above.
-Some portion of your capital gains dividends may be subject to higher marginal stated federal income tax rates.
-For example, if some portion of your capital gain is attributable to an interest in master limited partnerships, that portion may be subject to a maximum marginal stated federal income tax rate of 28%, rather than the rates set forth above.
-In addition, capital gain received from assets held for more than one year that is considered "unrecaptured section 1250 gain" (which may be the case, for example, with some capital gains attributable to equity interests in real estate investment trusts that constitute interests in entities treated as real estate investment trusts for federal income tax purposes) is taxed at a maximum stated tax rate of 25%.
-In the case of capital gains dividends, the determination of which portion of the capital gains dividend, if any, is subject to the 28% tax rate or the 25% tax rate, will be made based on rules prescribed by the U.S. Treasury.
+Some portion of your capital gain dividends may be subject to higher maximum marginal stated federal income tax rates.
+For example, if some portion of your capital gain dividend is attributable to the Trust's interest in a master limited partnership, that portion may be subject to a maximum marginal stated federal income tax rate of 28%, rather than the rates set forth above.
+In addition, capital gain received from assets held for more than one year that is considered "unrecaptured section 1250 gain" (which may be the case, for example, with some capital gains attributable to equity interests in real estate investment trusts that constitute interests in entities treated as real estate investment trusts for federal income tax purposes) is taxed at a maximum marginal stated federal tax rate of 25%.
+In the case of capital gain dividends, the determination of which portion of the capital gain dividend, if any, is subject to the 28% tax rate or the 25% tax rate, will be made based on rules prescribed by the U.S. Treasury.